FIN392/Raspberry/How_to_get_your_Raspberry_Pi_up_and_running.md

 ## <a name="update"></a>Update and configure

-Next, we need toconfig a few settings.
+Next, we need to config a few settings.
 It's easier to just run all these commands as 'root':

 ```
 sudo -i